Unraveling Syntax: Language Modeling and the Substructure of Grammars: The Fundamental Relation of Language Modeling and Subgrammars

 The full proof of Theorem \ref{theorem:KLdecomp} and Corollary \ref{corollary:main} are in Appendix \ref{proof:maintheorem}.
-Upon closer inspection, the recursive formula actually applies to any \emph{subgrammar}; that is, for subgrammar $A$ with subgrammars $B_1,\ldots,B_l$, $\KL(P_G~\|~Q_\theta)_{A} = \sum_j \KL(P_G~\|~Q_\theta)_{B_j}$ (indeed, we could have states Theorem \ref{theorem:KLdecomp} with respect to subgrammars, as $\KL(P_G~\|~Q_\theta) = \KL(P_G~\|~Q_\theta)_G$).
-Hence, this formula can be expanded recursively over each of the \emph{subgrammars} $A_i$ by repeated applications of the same theorem, resulting in a sum over all the \emph{leaves} of the DAG decomposition of $G$ into its subgrammars; see Corollary \ref{corollary:leafdecomp} in the Appendix for the precise statement.
+Upon closer inspection, it is clear that the recursion actually applies to any \emph{subgrammar}; that is, for subgrammar $A$ with subgrammars $B_1,\ldots,B_l$, $\KL(P_G~\|~Q_\theta)_{A} = \sum_j \KL(P_G~\|~Q_\theta)_{B_j}$ (indeed, we could have states Theorem \ref{theorem:KLdecomp} with respect to subgrammars, as $\KL(P_G~\|~Q_\theta) = \KL(P_G~\|~Q_\theta)_G$).
+Hence, this formula can be expanded recursively over each of the \emph{subgrammars} $A_i$ by repeated application, resulting in a sum over all the \emph{leaves} of the DAG decomposition of $G$ into its subgrammars; see Corollary \ref{corollary:leafdecomp} in the Appendix for the precise statement.

-Now, suppose each top-level subgrammar $A_i$ occurs with probability $p_i$ over the top-level rules that expand $S$; it is tempting to conclude that the recursive formula simplifies to $KL(P_G~\|~Q_\theta) = \sum_{i=1}^k p_i \KL(P_A~\|~Q_\theta)$ (where the KL terms are no longer restrictions, but bona-fide divergences between the distribution $P_A$ and $Q_\theta$ as a language model for $A$).
-However, this works only if $Q_\theta$ is excellent and models $P_A$ identically under any context where the subgrammar $A$ can occur, which may not be the case! \begin{corollary} Let $G$ be a PCFG where $S$ evaluates to rules with only non-terminals (correspondingly, subgrammars) $A_1,\ldots,A_k$ each of which occurs with prob. $p_i$.
+Now, suppose each top-level subgrammar $A_i$ occurs with probability $p_i$ over the top-level rules that expand $S$; it is tempting to conclude that the recursive formula simplifies to $KL(P_G~\|~Q_\theta) = \sum_{i=1}^k p_i \KL(P_G~\|~Q_\theta)$ (where the KL terms are no longer restrictions, but bona-fide divergences between the distribution $P_G$ and $Q_\theta$ as a language model for $A$).
+However, this is true only if $Q_\theta$ is excellent and models $P_A$ identically under any context where the subgrammar $A$ can occur, which may not be the case!

+\begin{corollary} Let $G$ be a PCFG where $S$ evaluates to rules with only non-terminals (correspondingly, subgrammars) $A_1,\ldots,A_k$ each of which occurs with prob. $p_i$.